dingzg/onepanel/README.md

 ##Downloading OnePanel

-To download onePanel please use the links found on [our download page](http://onepanel.org/download/).
+To download OnePanel please use the links found on [our download page](http://onepanel.org/download/).

 ##License agreement